Vladifidchuk18/SusMail/README.md

-C2 over Microsofts' Outlook based on Octopus as backend
+C2 over Microsofts' Outlook based on Octopus as backend.

 # What is Octopus ? ![](https://img.shields.io/badge/python-3-yellow)
   Octopus is an open source, pre-operation C2 server based on python which can control an Octopus powershell agent through HTTP/S.